[masterslider alias="ms-1-1"]

 Pack one contains, among other elements, the active ingredient for cooling (Thermal insulating) and porcelain and pack two consists of the unique resin blend (Liquid plastic) designed to hold everything together, and provide exceptional longevity, adhesion, UV resistance, waterproofing etc.

 No more expensive torch-on systems.
-Aqua-Therm® takes the place of this, at a fraction of the cost and is much more effective even on a DIY basis.
+Aqua-Therm™ takes the place of this, at a fraction of the cost and is much more effective even on a DIY basis.

-Cosmo-Dec`s hi tech approach to it`s coating technology means we are always at the forefront when it comes to new innovative ideas.
+Cosmo-Dec`s hi tech approach to it`s coating technology means we are always at the forefront of new innovative ideas.

 Our coatings contain active ingredients that literally clean the air.